mssm-labmmol/gmak/doc/overview/protocols.rst

 - ``dhdl``

-Exceptionally, the ``dhdl`` key maps to a :py:class:`list` of the ``dhdl.xvg`` files for each state (not to files extension ``dhdl``).
+Exceptionally, the ``dhdl`` key maps to a :py:class:`list` of the ``dhdl.xvg`` files for each state (not to files with extension ``dhdl``).
 Those are the files that contain the derivatives of the Hamiltonian with respect to the coupling parameter.

 .. _extensions2: